AlbertoParravicini/segretini-matplottini/README.md

 ## Repository Structure

-* `segretini_matplottini/utils/plot_utils.py` contains many useful functions commonly used during plotting, to add labels above bars or writing nice labels with exponential notation
+* `segretini_matplottini/utils/plot_utils.py` contains many useful functions commonly used during plotting, to add labels above bars or writing nice labels with exponential notation.
 * `segretini_matplottini/utils/data_utils.py` contains functions useful for data preprocessing, such as removing outliers, computing and speedups.
 * `segretini_matplottini/plots` contains custom plotting functions that can be used like standard Seaborn plots.
 * `notebooks` contains examples that show how to create very complex custom prompts.
 Look at them if you are trying to replicate some specific feature, like having separate bar groups or adding fancy custom annotations.
-* `notebooks/scratchbook.py` contains common commands used to setup plots: creating plots, customizing tick labels, adding custom legends, etc. If you don't remember how to customize some part of your plot, this is a good starting point.
+* `notebooks/plot_scratchbook.py` contains common commands used to setup plots: creating plots, customizing tick labels, adding custom legends, etc. If you don't remember how to customize some part of your plot, this is a good starting point.
 * `data` contains files used for plots.
 For the most part, you can ignore it.
 * `plots` is where all the plots are stored.
 If you find something you like, the code to replicate it is in `notebooks`.

 ## Tips and Tricks

-An ever-growing collection of tips I've found or discovered along the way, together with some nice resources I like a lot
+An ever-growing collection of tips I've found or discovered along the way, together with some nice resources I like a lot.

 ### Resources